rdiez/Tools/Git/README.txt

 This script restores all file permissions to their original values in the Git repository.

-git-stash-index.sh  and  git-stash-no-index.sh
+git-stash-only-staged-changes.sh  and  git-stash-only-unstaged-changes.sh

-git-stash-index.sh stashes only the changes in the stage/index.
+git-stash-only-staged-changes.sh stashes only the changes in the stage/index.
 It is useful if you are in the middle of a big commit, and you just realised that you want to make a small, unrelated commit before the big one.

-git-stash-no-index.sh stashes only the changes in the working files that are not in the stage/index.
+git-stash-only-unstaged-changes.sh stashes only the changes in the working files that are not in the stage/index.
 Useful to test that your next commit compiles cleanly, or just to temporarily unclutter your workspace.